 Hot-housers are parents who think that by teaching their babies to read even before they can talk, they will be giving their children a head start.
 These parents have their young children doing advanced examinations and sometimes get them into university many years before their school-going peers.

 One example of this is Ruth Lawrence, whose father taught her, and who agreed to delay entering Oxford University until she was 13 because when she passed the entrance exams at 12, they deemed her not yet mature enough for undergraduate life…

-When TCS parents home educate (as they usually do), it is for philosophical reasons.
+When parents taking their children seriously home educate (as they usually do), it is for philosophical reasons.
 In this view, subjecting unwilling children to school-style education, whether in school or elsewhere, is inimical to learning.

 HOW WE LEARN

 The school model of learning, with many children simultaneously undergoing the same process, is an inherently passive one.
 But genuine learning is inherently active.